 Best places to spot hummingbirds in Ohio

-When do hummingbirds leave Ohio for the winter?
+Where do Ohio hummingbirds go during the winter?